dotnet/roslyn/src/PerformanceSensitiveAnalyzers/Microsoft.CodeAnalysis.PerformanceSensitiveAnalyzers.md

 ### Rule description

 This call site is calling into a function with a 'params' parameter.
-This results in an array allocation
+This results in an array allocation.

 ## HAA0102: Non-overridden virtual method call on value type